-Our online lottery syndicates are very simple.
-We buy the lottery tickets and act as the syndicate manager.
+Online lottery syndicates are very simple.
+The website acts as as the syndicate manager.
 You can then choose to buy a share in a ticket and win a percentage of any prizes that ticket wins.
 And the more shares you buy, the greater your share of the winnings.

-The tickets we buy for your syndicate are uploaded to your account as proof of purchase.
-And, if any of the tickets win, we’ll email you to let you know and distribute the winnings accordingly.
+The tickets bought for your syndicate are uploaded to your account as proof of purchase.
+And, if any of the tickets win, you’ll receive notification and winnings are distributed accordingly.

 Why join an online Lottery syndicate?